-The main duties of the BSM - MARKET SUPERVISION Supervisory Board are:
+The main duties of the of the BSM Market Supervision - Supervisory Board are:

-- to judge Disciplinary Administrative Proceedings and to penalize Participants who infringe regulations;
+- to adjudicate Disciplinary Administrative Proceedings (PAD) and penalize Participants that breach rules

-- to judge investors' appeals against the Chief Regulatory Officer's decisions in disputes at the Investor Compensation Mechanism (MRP).
+- to adjudicate investors’ appeals against the Chief Regulatory Officer’s decisions in Investor Compensation Mechanism (MRP) disputes

-The Board has 12 members of whom at least two thirds are independent members.
-It is also responsible for approving the Work Program, Budget Proposal and BSM - MARKET SUPERVISION Activities Report.
+This Board has up to 12 members, of whom at least two thirds are independent.
+It is responsible for approving the Work Program, Budget Proposal and BSM Market Supervision Activities Report.

 Supervisory Board Members: